gt-marine-robotics-group/Virtuoso/install.md

 roslaunch wamv_gazebo rviz_vrx.launch
 ```
 In order to get the ROS 2 virtuoso code to communicate with gazebo, you will need to create a bridge between ROS1 and ROS2, as follows:
+You must also source the vrx workspace, the virtuoso msgs workspace, and the bridge workspace.

 ```
 source /opt/ros/foxy/setup.bash
 source /opt/ros/noetic/setup.bash